-p4.p4config_file -> string (read-only)
+P4::p4config\file -> string (read-only)

 Contains the name of the current P4CONFIG file, if any.
-This attribute cannot be set.
+This property cannot be set.

-p4.password -> string
+P4::password -> string

 Contains your Helix server password or login ticket.
 If not used, takes the value of P4PASSWD from any P4CONFIG file in effect, or from the environment according to the normal Helix server conventions.